 Welcome to Oranbega, to “the quiet water between the rapids.”

-“The rapids” we are all faced with now include the serious situation of the continuing Covid-19 Pandemic.
+“The rapids” we are all faced with now include the serious and on-going situation of the Covid-19 Pandemic.
 At the Oranbega Retreat Center we are dedicated to making sure that our “quiet waters” are absolutely safe.
-We follow the directives of the Governor and CDC of Maine as we prepare to welcome guests to stay with us for a week or more at a time or hold special events.
+We follow the directives of the Governor and CDC of Maine as we welcome guests to stay with us for a week or more at a time or hold special events.
 We must all do what we can to combat the spread of the Coronavirus, and to protect the health and safety of our neighbors, our guests, and ourselves.
-Until further notice any retreat we schedule will be a “Social DIstancing Retreat” in which masks will be worn and distances kept between Residents and Guests.
+Until further notice any retreat we schedule will be a “Social Distancing Retreat” in which masks will be worn and distances kept between Residents and Guests.
 We are convinced we can extend a true welcome and provide a delightful retreat experience for our guests even under these circumstances.

 The Oranbega Mission